Sign in

 Usage Examples

-Wire-mesh mist eliminators are most commonly found in gas-liquid contacting towers.
-The fume hoods pictured below contain mesh pad mist eliminators and are used to remove 99% of mists down to 2 microns.
+Wire-mesh mist eliminators are commonly utilized within gas-liquid contacting towers.
+For instance, the fume hoods shown below, integrated with mesh pad mist eliminators, effectively eliminate 99% of mists down to 2 microns.

 Advantages